hmonsalv/cilium-inject-mtls/README.md

 You can observe that it started 2 containers (as described in the diagram above):

-- the `echo-server` container that listens on port `8081`.
+- the `haproxy` container that listens on port `8083` and enforces mTLS authentication, redirecting all traffic to the `echo-server` container.
-- and the `haproxy` container that listens on port `8083` and enforces mTLS authentication.
+- and the `echo-server` container that listens on port `8081` acting as an echo HTTP server that responses with the request (and all its headers) that just arrived.

 > **Note:** both containers use the `kind` docker network for the sake of simplicity, as we are going to reach `haproxy` later on in this lab from a `Cilium Envoy listener` running inside the `cilium` pod of the `kind` k8s cluster (which runs in the `kind` docker network as well).